 AppleMark

 Yeats was greatly inspired by the Noh theatre via his young friend Ezra Pound.
 Here the urgent political theme is given a poetic aspect with its mythical dimension drawing on old Celtic beliefs.
 The play was not performed until 1931 because of its political content, which Yeats himself feared might be "too powerful".

-Programme more notes on plays, authors & history
+Programme notes on plays, authors & history

 Izutsu Script

 "On the floor of the deep, wide stage, ropes outline a square, and inside this a small block decorated with grasses represents a grave, and a larger, white block the well-head - and in the Yeats play the summit of a mountain in County Clare.
 The restraint of the settings may sound austere but their precision gives all we need to know.
-On one side of the square sit the musicians The unshowy grace of Justin Allder's Diarmuid and his queen (Amanda Stephens Lee) as they sedately dance, arms almost touching but separated by grief, gives this production its sorrowful grandeur I have never before experienced so convincing an expression of the tensions and beauty of this exotic genre."
+On one side of the square sit the musicians The unshowy grace of Justin Allder's Diarmuid and his queen (Amanda Rachael Lee) as they sedately dance, arms almost touching but separated by grief, gives this production its sorrowful grandeur I have never before experienced so convincing an expression of the tensions and beauty of this exotic genre."

-Jeremy Kingston, The Times Kingston in full text
+Jeremy Kingston, The Times Kingston in full

+AppleMark